-With all the cutting being done.
-It’s time to start assembling.
+With all the cutting being done, it’s time to start assembling.
 The frame was built first using wood glue and a nail gun.
 Next, attach the frame to the top of the desk.
 The overall frame needs to be the same size as the top for everything to line up.
 Now, attach all three of the trims.
 All of this can be glued and screwed for added strength.

 Make a template:

 To make it easy for the desk to line up with the back panel, I would suggest making a template.
 First, get a scrap piece of wood that matches the frame.
 Then, clamp that to the backside of the desk.
 You’ll need to drill out the pilot holes.
-I have one in each bay (5) total.
+I have one in each bay -- (5) total.
 After drilling through both the scrap wood and the frame set the template aside for now.
-I drill out a larger hole in the frame to fit the t-nut.
-I used a 1/4” t-nut for every hole drilled.
+I drilled out a larger hole in the frame to fit the t-nut.
+I used a 1/4-inch t-nut for every hole drilled.
 Make the pilot holes in the frame big enough to fit the t-nuts.
 Then, install the t-nut within the frame facing out.

 Step 3: Making the Back Panel

 Let’s move our focus to the back panel.
 This part is quite simple.
 The back panel is a sheet of plywood with a frame attached to the back.
-To make the frame I mitered the joints to give a clean look, butt joints or even half lamp joints could be used here.
+To make the frame, I mitered the joints to give a clean look; butt joints or even half lamp joints could be used here.
 After the frame is complete, attach it to the plywood and center it up.

 Now, locate the piece of scrap wood template.
 Place the French cleat piece on the back panel as it would be installed.
 Place the scrap wood template below the top French cleat, as shown.
-Next, drill the pilot holes and then open them to fit the 1/4” bolts.
+Next, drill the pilot holes and then open them to fit the 1/4-inch bolts.
 Use a countersink bit to recess head of the bolt.

 Next, line up the desk and back panel.
-Drill out a 1 1/4” hole to pass the power plug through the back panel.
+Drill out a 1 1/4-inch hole to pass the power plug through the back panel.
 Make sure the hole is centered and not above or below the desk.